 One of the main focal points of the Wellington Waterfront is an area called Queens Wharf, named for the original timber wharf that was built here in 1862.
 As part of the redevelopment, it has incorporated a number of features that pay homage to the heritage of the district.

-This includes two cranes that were once commonplace on the wharf but have been left to show people what the are would have looked like.
+This includes two cranes that were once commonplace on the wharf but have been left to show people what they would have looked like.

 Nearby is the SS Hikitia, a working self-propelled floating steam crane.
 And there’s also the City to Sea Walk Bridge, which features large Māori carvings depicting the origin story of two sea monsters creating the harbour.

 Along the length of the waterfront are numerous art pieces – some permanent and some temporary.
 For instance, when I visit, there’s a video piece being projected onto one of the walls of the TSB Arena.